Do I need to do the same material I used for my prescreen video for my live callback?

 Can you perform as a freshman?

 Yes, all musical theatre BFA majors are required to audition for all plays and musicals beginning SPRING of Freshman year.
 We believe that creating as many performance opportunities as possible to apply your training is important.

 Do You Accept Transfer Students?

 Yes but only in the fall semester.
 Please be advised the curriculum for our Musical Theatre program requires a four- year commitment.

 Yes, our showcase is highly attended by top industry professionals.
 For more information on our showcase visit our Senior Showcase page.

 What are the performance opportunities available to a musical theater major?

-All musical theater students audition for Main Stage and Studio productions (plays and musicals) beginning spring semester of freshman year.
+All musical theater students audition for the Main Stage and Studio productions (plays and musicals) beginning spring semester of freshman year.
 Our production season consisting of between 9-12 productions (2-3 of them musicals).
-Additional performance opportunities include The Black & Latino Playwrights Conference, The New Works Playwriting Festival, New Musical Workshops, special projects with M.F.A. directing and playwriting students, and D2 Festival of student directed work.
-For detailed descriptions of all performance opportunities see (insert link to “ Performance Opportunities” page)
+Additional performance opportunities include The Black & Latino Playwrights Conference, The New Works Playwriting Festival, New Musical Workshops, special projects with M.F.A. directing and playwriting students, and D2 Festival of student-directed work.

 What are you looking for?